Vintage Motorcycle

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.

-The Bureau des infractions et amendes and the municipal courts are responsible for collecting fines.
+The Bureau des infractions et amendes and municipal courts are responsible for collecting fines.
 You cannot pay a fine at an SAAQ service outlet.

-To check whether the vehicle can be registered, you can use our online service
+To check whether the vehicle can be registered, you can use SAAQclic .
+You can also use our automated telephone services by calling 1-800-361-7620 (choose option 4, then option 5, then option 4 again).

-It cannot be re-authorized for road use until it has passed a mechanical inspection carried out by a certified business and a valid mechanical inspection certificate has been issued.
+It cannot be put back into operation until it has undergone a mechanical inspection carried out by a road vehicle inspection agent authorized by the SAAQ and a mechanical inspection certificate has been issued confirming that the vehicle meets the applicable standards.

 Documents required